-Commvault Backup & Recovery is the one data management platform in your organization capable of providing data-driven guidance and automation for your migration efforts.
-Your Commvault data management platform contains details on all of your applications and workloads being used by the business, and an indication of the business value o data classification.
+Commvault Backup & Recovery is the one data management platform in your organization capable of providing datadriven guidance and automation for your migration efforts.
+Your Commvault data management platform contains details on all your applications and workloads being used by the business and an indication of the business value or per-application data classification.